dualmarkdown/dualmarkdown.github.io/getting-started.md

 * `build.yaml`: file with the build rules that will be used by [Panbuild](https://github.com/jcsaezal/panbuild), a key component of our framework.
 Panbuild makes it easier to automatically generate the various output documents with pandoc from dual markdown files.
 It can be used from the [Sublime Text](https://www.sublimetext.com/) editor— thanks to the [Panbuild plugin](https://github.com/jcsaezal/SublimeText-Panbuild)— as well as via the command line.
 * Markdown files with the source code of the example

-To illustrate how to build an example, we will use the one found in the _hello_ folder.
+To illustrate how to build any of the examples, we will use the one found in the _hello_ folder.

 ### Working with Sublime Text